thexmanxyz/Logo-Image-Hover-Gantry/README.md

 4. [Optional] The download package contains the JS file of the project.
 You can embed it over the backend configuration if you do not want to use the default CDN.
 If you chose automatic installation the file is already there.

 ## Supported Parameters and Particle Options
-* Container Attributes
+* Container attributes
-* Custom CSS Classes
+* Custom CSS classes
-  * for Container and Image Text
+  * For container and image text
-* Output Rendering
+* Output rendering
-  * Prioritized, Image only, Text only or Both
+  * Prioritized, image only, text only or both
-* URL Configuration for the Image and Text
+* URL configuration for the image and text
-  * Enable, Target and Title
+  * Enable, target and title
-* Text Position and Custom Styling
+* Text position and custom styling
-* Image Configuration
+* Image configuration
-  * two Images with Overlay supported for Fancy Transition, Timer and Rollover Effects
+  * Two Images with overlay supported for fancy transition, timer and rollover effects
-  * `alt` and `title` Attribute configurable for both Images
+  * `alt` and `title` attribute configurable for both Images
 * many different CSS3 effects included (**over 150 variations**)
-  * e.g. Zoom-In, Zoom-Out, Slide, Rotate, Blur, Unblur, Sepia, Gray, Pulse, ...
+  * E.g. Zoom-In, Zoom-Out, Slide, Rotate, Blur, Unblur, Sepia, Gray, Pulse, ...
-  * predefined Effect Slots for custom adaptions available
+  * Predefined effect slots for custom adaptions available
-* Lazy Load of images supported (requires 3rd party library)
+* Lazy load of images supported (requires 3rd party library)
-* JS Priority and Placement (head or footer)
+* JS priority and placement (head or footer)
-* JS Loading
+* JS loading
   * Remote, Local and Default
-* JS Execution
+* JS execution
   * Asynchronous
   * Deferred